UmenR/DevSpec_tool/README.md

 ## How to Analyze with DevSpec
 ### 1. Add Subreddit
 In order to perform an analysis on a subreddit, It must first be added to the system.
-If the specified subreddit has not added to the system before, the system will first retrieve all the submissions from the subreddit and train the DevSpec analysis model with the retrived data.
-This process will usually take upto 5 hours.
+If the specified subreddit has not added to the system before, the system will first retrieve all the submissions from the subreddit and train the DevSpec analysis model with the retrieved data.
+This process will usually take up to 5 hours.
 Once the training has been completed the subreddit will be available for analyzing.
 Currently the end-users cannot perform this action and for demonstration purposes the tool has already been trained for analysis of [r/PUBATTLEGROUNDS](https://www.reddit.com/r/PUBATTLEGROUNDS).
 A subreddit about the popular Battle Royale tile Player Unknowns Battle Grounds.

 ### 2. Enter Query Information
 To analyze a specific subreddit a user must first provide the following information,